bluescan/tacentview/README.md

 ## ubuntu

-Building for Ubuntu essentially requires the Clang C++17 compiler and the CodeLite IDE.
-To get the latest CodeLite (I used 14.0.0) you need the correct repository added.
-The Software and Updates app allows you to manage (and disable) repositories.
+Building for Ubuntu requires Clang (C++17) and the CodeLite IDE.
+To get the latest CodeLite (14.0.0 is being used) you need to add the correct repository.
+The 'Software and Updates' app allows you to manage (add and remove) repositories.
 ```
 https://repos.codelite.org/ubuntu3/ eoan universe     # For latest codelite
 ```

-Repositories may be added and removed using the command line as well:
+The command line may also be used:
 ```
 * sudo add-apt-repository ppa:example/ppa             # Adds a ppa repo.
 * sudo add-apt-repository --remove ppa:example/ppa    # Removes a ppa repo.